ROS2 @Home Guide

 An action service is a more complex service that allows for feedback and goal handling.

 This also receives a request and should return a response, but it can also send feedback during the process.
-The ActionServer should be imported from rclpy.action
+The ActionServer should be imported from rclpy.action.

-In this example we are using an action file called DetectPerson
+In this example we are using an action file called DetectPerson that should be imported from frida_interfaces and has the following structure:

 def __init__(self):